Home Examples Screenshots User manual Bluesky logo YouTube 中文

 Electrical parameter editor with Enable Auger turned on.
 When activated, fields appear for specifying Auger recombination constants (\(C_n\) and \(C_p\)), which describe three-particle recombination processes important at high carrier densities.

-Electrical parameter editor with the Equilibrium SRH traps button pressed, showing additional fields for SRH trap parameters.
+Electrical parameter editor with the Enable Auger button pressed, showing fields for Auger recombination constants.

 By default, the dynamic Shockley–Read–Hall (SRH) model assumes an exponential distribution of trap states.
 However, experimental studies have shown that the density of states (DoS) in disordered semiconductors is often not purely exponential.
 In some reports, the distribution is closer to Gaussian; in others, it is best described as a mixture of Gaussian and exponential components; and in more complex cases, entirely different functional forms are required.
 In all situations, the exact shape of the DoS is strongly dependent on the energetic position of the states within the bandgap.